ShamsUlAzeem/euclides-test-docs/source/walkthrough.rst

-This walkthrough will guide your through the :ref:`installation` and :ref:`configuration` process for setting up *EuclidesDB*.
+This walkthrough will guide you through the :ref:`installation` and :ref:`configuration` process for setting up *EuclidesDB*.

 .. _installation: